oemof/demandlib/docs/bdew.rst

 The electrical profiles are the standard load profiles from BDEW.
 All profiles have a resolution of 15 minutes.
 They are based on measurements in the German electricity sector.
-There is a dynamic function (h0_dyn) for the houshold (h0) profile that better takes the seasonal variance into account.
+There is a dynamic function (h0_dyn) for the houshold (h0) profile that better takes the seasonal variance into account [`BDEW <https://www.bdew.de/energie/standardlastprofile-strom/>`_].

 .. math::